atkm/hugo-site/content/posts/learning-resources.md

   * The lectures provide good balance of intuition and mathematical detail.
   * His exposition on MCMC is the best I could find online.

-- There is an online textbook with a gitbook-like (blue) interface that seemed to be written by someone with a pure math background.
+- There is an online textbook with a gitbook (blue) interface that seems to be written by someone with a pure math background.
 I can't find it nor remember its title.

 ### Stat
 - [Cosma Shalizi](http://www.stat.cmu.edu/~cshalizi/) (CMU)